will-short/Indie-Go/README.md

 # Indie-Go overview
 Indie-Go is a fullstack web-app using [React](https://reactjs.org/), [React-Redux](https://react-redux.js.org/), [Python/Flask](https://flask.palletsprojects.com/en/2.0.x/) and [PostgreSQL](https://www.postgresql.org/)

-This app is a combination of Etsy and Steam specifically for indie games, users can search through over 400 pre seeded games from steam or post their own game!
-Users can post reviews and add to their cart any game listing they do not own.
+This app is a combination of Etsy and Steam specifically for indie games.

+Users are able to:
+* Search through 400 pre seeded games from Steams's API
+* Create, update and delete their own game listing
+* Create, update and delete reviews on game listings
+* Add, remove games to the user's cart
+* Checkout with the games in the user's cart

 ## Homepage